-About the Scholarship
+About the Scholars Program

 Goldberg Scholars will receive:

-- A Goldberg Mentor who will provide advice and ongoing support throughout the duration of the scholarship
+- A Goldberg Mentor who will provide advice and ongoing support throughout the duration of the scholarship.

-- Support from the Goldberg Connectors, a network of professionals who will help students secure summer internships and job opportunities
+- Support from the Goldberg Connectors, a network of professionals who will help students secure summer internships and job opportunities.

 About Dave Goldberg

 Dave Goldberg believed that everyone should have the opportunity to excel and that even one game-changing idea could make the world a better place.

 For Dave, these core values—opportunity and entrepreneurship—came together in education.
 He was deeply grateful for the first-rate education he received growing up in the Minneapolis public schools, the Blake School, and Harvard University.
 And he was deeply concerned about how many people don’t have access to a great education.
 For Dave, education was a right, not a privilege.
 So when his college friend Richard Barth became CEO of KIPP, Dave wanted to help.